 The industry includes those companies and individuals that a) translate written material and b) offer interpreting services from one language to another (including sign language services for the impaired).

 According to a study conducted by Common Sense Advisory, the size of the translation industry was around $33.5 billion in 2012.

 The numbers are growing so rapidly that employers nowadays are looking for ways to find the best translator to get there job done.
 And it is estimated that the industry size would be around $37 billion in 2018.

 At the moment, though the United States leads the industry with the largest single market and Europe the second, the Asian market is still unexplored.
 It has a lot of potential in the translation industry.

 Increasing globalization and overseas expansions of the companies will drive more demand in the coming days and the opportunities to get paid to translate is ever increasing.

 Translation Job Description

 Depending upon client requirements, service industry where the translation is needed and the project description, translation jobs vary in features and quality.

 Further states “language localization differs from translation activity because it involves a comprehensive study of the target culture in order to correctly adapt the product to local needs.”

-In simple words, localisation is part of a bigger process called internationalisation.
+In simple words, localization is part of a bigger process called internationalization.
 Multinational companies, sell their products across the globe.